vudash/vudash/docs/developers/README.md

 Client side components are defined using [svelte](https://svelte.technology/) which allows you to build framework-independent client side components with ease.

 Create your svelte component as a single html file, and reference it as a module-absolute path named `vudash.component` in your widget's package.json.

+In order to ease development, [a 'harness' exists](https://svelte.technology/repl?version=1.40.1&gist=0ef39c92a284251d65d1e29c63cd1ca8) for rapidly building Vudash widgets using the Svelte REPL.
+Edit the `widget.html` file there and then simply copy-paste it into the file you reference under `vudash.component` in `package.json`.

 #### Example of a component